 JACQUELINE BUCKINGHAM

-Jacqueline Buckingham is a lifelong advocate for equality, health, and humanity, whose work spans art, media, philanthropy, healthcare, and women’s rights.
+Jacqueline Buckingham is an actress, advocate, and advisor whose work spans art, style, design, media, philanthropy, healthcare, and women’s rights.

 She studied Art History at Emory University, earned a B.A. with High Honors from the University of Toronto, completed postgraduate studies in Neuroscience and Lifestyle Medicine at Harvard, and was certified in Compassion Cultivation through Stanford’s CCARE Center.

-Her advocacy began as a teenager in Texas, where she helped repair homes for families in need through her local church and was an official “hugger” with the Special Olympics alongside her mother.
-Those early experiences taught her the invaluable power of kindness and empathy, which directs her path today.
+Her advocacy began as a teenager in Texas, where she helped repair homes for families in need through her local church and was an official “hugger” for the Special Olympics.
+Those early experiences taught her the invaluable power of kindness and philanthropy in action.

 Women’s Advocacy